maziac/DeZog/documentation/Usage.md

 #### Background info: The list file

-The most important configuration to do is the *.list file.
+The most important configuration to do is the *.list file (or *.sld file).
 The list file contains all the information required by DeZog.
 While reading this file DeZog
 - associates addresses with line numbers
 - associates addresses with files